-Our OSINT Unit also offers the following insights specific to state-sponsored hacking:
+Our OSINT Unit also offers the following insights specific to Chinese state-sponsored hacking:

-Our threat intelligence considers APT41 one of the most active and dangerous hacker groups at this time (March 30, 2020).
-In the context of the COVID-19 outbreak, espionage activities will increase.
+Our hypothesis is that APT41 is the most active and dangerous hacker group at this time (March 30, 2020), and that in the context of the COVID-19 outbreak, will resume espionage activities once the quarantine is over in China.
 We assess that patents and proprietary information used to manufacture vaccines and quick detection tests are at a high risk of being targeted.